Internet-Draft | autoconfig | March 2025 |

 and likely other mail clients.¶

-The purpose of this paper is to document and specify what is deployed and used in the wild.
-A later version 2 of the protocol might be based on JSON.¶
+The purpose of this paper is to document and specify what is deployed in the wild.¶

-Whether the ISP or a common central database returns the configuration, the resulting document has the following data format.¶
+Whether the ISP or a common central database returns the configuration, the resulting document MUST have the following data format and qualities.¶

 .¶